-Note: this works best when there is only a single developer on the project.
-If there is more than one, this figure-eight approach can get confusing, and I prefer another approach. (more on that later...)
+Note: this figure-8 approach works best when there is only a single developer on the project.
+If there is more than one, this approach can get confusing, and I prefer the versioned staging directory approach.

 Below I have outlined how I set up most of my sites, with the Git root a directory above the webroot.
 This allows me to keep things that should not be web-accessible (like config!) in version control.